vladlpavlov/Pythagoras/README.md

 Pythagoras offers:

-* seamless caching with smart tracking of data dependencies and code changes;
 * parallel execution of Python code, locally or in diverse distributed environments of any scale;
+* ubiquitous caching for intermediate program states, with intelligent data and code change tracking;
 * simple and budget-friendly orchestration backend.

 ## Usage